TheBryceIsRight/HTML_Tables/README.md

 [Install Express](https://expressjs.com/)

-Once both Express and Node are installed, go the public directory of the project and run this command in the terminal:
+Once both Express and Node are installed, go the root directory of the project and run this command in the terminal:

 ```
 DEBUG=express-locallibrary-tutorial:* npm start